Thomas-Fermi theory of out-of-plane charge screening in graphene: Positivity and decay

 \begin{proposition} Let $Z>0$, $d>0$ and let $V=V_{Z,d}$ as defined in \eqref{VZd}.
 Then

 \end{proposition}

-\proof To prove the sharp asymptotic decay of the minimizer when $V = V_{Z,d}$, we use the idea in the computation of Katsnelson \cite{Katsnelson:06}, also giving the latter a precise mathematical meaning.
+\proof We start by noting that Proposition \ref{P-decay} applies to $V_{Z,d}$, see \eqref{eq:VZdhalf}.
+To prove the sharp asymptotic decay of the minimizer when $V = V_{Z,d}$, we use the idea in the computation of Katsnelson \cite{Katsnelson:06}, also giving the latter a precise mathematical meaning.
 To this end, we first note that since $\rho_V \in L^1(\R^2) \cap L^\infty(\R^2)$, we have that \eqref{eq:EL-weak0} holds.
 In terms of $u_V > 0$ defined in \eqref{e-Phiu0intr}, this equation reads

 where we used the regularity of $u_V$ and $V$.
 In turn, since $u_V(x) = u(|x|)$, applying Fubini's theorem we obtain after an explicit integration:

 where $K(k)$ is the complete elliptic integral of the first kind \cite{Abramowitz}.